PCB Routing Guidelines for DDR4 Memory Devices

 To reduce opportunities for capacitive coupling, you can remove all unused via pads from your design.
 Decoupling capacitors between the termination voltage (VTT) and the ground will minimize inductive coupling.
 The VTT powers the RAM and is separate from the input/output voltage (VIO) and the core voltage (VCORE).

 Clocks and clock-based interfaces are rampant in signal and data transmission technology

 Routing Plans for Different DDR4 Topologies

 DDR4 SDRAM operate with either clamshell topology or fly-by topology.
 Both topologies involve advantages and disadvantages.
 The clamshell topology uses less board space and two layers but requires a complex routing plan.
-Crowding the routing between the top and bottom layers under memory devices can lead to routing congestion and longer stub traces.
+Crowding the routing between the top and bottom layers under RAM devices can lead to routing congestion and longer stub traces.

 In contrast, the fly-by topology allows for easy routing and provides the best signal integrity.
-However, fly-by topology—with one layer of in-line memory devices—requires more space.
+However, fly-by topology—with one layer of in-line RAM devices—requires more space.
 Ultimately, deciding which of these options is best for your layout is dependant on the need for your device.

 When setting up the routing for your PCB design, always route the same net group on the same layer.
 Use 45o angles rather than 90o corners and avoid T-junctions for your critical nets and clocks.
-Do not route memory signals closer than 0.025 inches to PCI or system clocks and make sure your routing stays a minimum of 30 mils away from the reference plane and void edges.
+Do not route RAM signals closer than 0.025 inches to PCI or system clocks and make sure your routing stays a minimum of 30 mils away from the reference plane and void edges.
 In addition, maintain the distance between the system reset signals and other signals.